 - Description of feasibility to reach schools (4,000 character count)

 - Current and past school performances and educational activities (formatted-spreadsheet upload).
 Click here for an example.

 - Two letters of commitment from school officials (one page for each letter compiled into one PDF upload) This is a change from previous years.

 a.
 Provide a brief response to your company’s experience providing performances and educational activities to middle and high school students.

 b.
 Explain the methods used to communicate to schools, teachers, or school administration, including how you invite them to participate and how you keep them engaged throughout the project.

 c.
-Describe the types of schools that will participate and how the majority will be underserved schools, such as Title I, ethnicity, or disability.
+Describe the types of schools that will participate and how the majority will be underserved schools, due to Title I, ethnicity, disability, etc.

 d.
 Explain your company’s plans to increase the number of schools or reach new schools (if applicable).